MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/Manage/How-to-purge-the-Service-Management-Automation-database.md

 -   By default, the database purge job runs every 15 minutes, and it runs only if there are records to purge.

 -   Records are purged only if they are older than the default duration of 30 days.
-This time is configurable by using the **Set-SmaAdminConfiguration** cmdlet and setting the **â€“PurgeJobsOlderThanCountDays** parameter.
+This time is configurable by using the **Set-SmaAdminConfiguration** cmdlet and setting the **–PurgeJobsOlderThanCountDays** parameter.

 -   If the total job record count exceeds the **MaxJobRecords** parameter set by the same **Set-SmaAdminConfiguration** cmdlet, then more job records will be purged.
 The default value for this parameter is 120,000 records.